-The Eleventh Amendment’s text prohibits the federal courts from hearing certain lawsuits against states.
-The Amendment has also been interpreted to mean that state courts do not have to hear certain suits against the state, if those suits are based on federal law.
+The Eleventh Amendment’s text prohibits federal courts from construing the judicial power of the United State to extend to "any suit in law or equity" against a state by " Citizens of another State, or by Citizens or Subjects of any Foreign State."
 During the debates over whether to ratify the Constitution, controversy arose over one provision of Article III that allowed federal courts to hear disputes “between” a state and citizens of another state, or citizens or subjects of a foreign state.
 Anti-Federalists (who generally opposed the Constitution) feared that this provision would allow individuals to sue states in federal court.
-Several prominent Federalists (who generally favored the Constitution) assured their critics that Article III would not be interpreted to permit a state to be sued without its consent.
+Prominent Federalists such as Alexander Hamilton, James Madison, and John Marshall (who generally favored the Constitution) assured critics that Article III would not be interpreted to permit a state to be sued without its consent.
 However, some other Federalists accepted that Article III permitted suits against states, arguing that it would be just for federal courts to hold states accountable.

-Soon after ratification, individuals relied on this Clause in Article III to sue several states in the Supreme Court.
+Soon after ratification, individuals relied on this contested language in Article III to sue several states in the Supreme Court.
 One of these suits was Chisholm v.
 Georgia (1793), in which a citizen of South Carolina (Chisholm) sued Georgia for unpaid debts it incurred during the War of Independence.
-Georgia claimed that federal courts were not allowed to hear suits against states, and refused to appear before the Supreme Court.
+Georgia claimed that federal courts' jurisdiction did not extend to such suits and refused to appear before the Supreme Court.
 In 1793, the Supreme Court ruled, by a four-to-one vote, that Chisholm’s suit against Georgia could proceed in federal court.
-The Court relied in part on the text of Article III, explaining that “between” encompasses suits “by” and “against” a state.
+The Court relied in part on the text of Article III, explaining that “between” clearly encompassed suits “by” and “against” a state.

 Several other suits against other states were pending at the time Chisholm was decided in 1793, including Vassall v.
 Massachusetts, in which a British subject (William Vassall) sued Massachusetts for violating the Treaty of Peace by confiscating his property.
 Alarmed by the Supreme Court’s decision in Chisholm, Senator Caleb Strong, of Massachusetts, quickly proposed an amendment that ultimately became the Eleventh Amendment.
 As ratified, the Amendment provides: “The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.”
 Following its ratification, pending suits against states were generally dismissed.